Claude Jade: The late 1960s in film

 Some months after Truffaut's Stolen Kisses Claude Jade starred in Alfred Hitchcock's Topaz (1969), as Michèle Picard, a secret agent's anxious daughter, married to a reporter (Michel Subor).
 Recommended to Hitchcock by Truffaut, she was 19 years old when cast, with Dany Robin playing her mother.
 Hitchcock said he chose the two actresses to provide glamor, and later quipped, "Claude Jade is a rather quiet young lady, but I wouldn't guarantee [that] about her behavior in a taxi".
 Jade recounted that they "talked in a Paris hotel about cooking, and I gave him my recipe for soufflé and told him I liked Strangers on a Train, and that was that."

 Hitchcock said she resembled his former star Grace Kelly, and in France she was a younger Danielle Darrieux.
 Some of her scenes were deleted and restored for the director's cut of Topaz in 1999.
 Topaz was Jade's only Hollywood film.
 Universal Pictures offered her a seven-year contract, which she turned down reportedly because she preferred to work in French.

 Director Tony Richardson's film Nijinsky (a.k.a.
 The Dancer) (1970), based on a screenplay by Edward Albee, was canceled during pre-production by producer Harry Saltzman.
-It was to have starred Jade as Vaslav Nijinsky's wife, alongside Rudolf Nureyev as Nijinsky and Paul Scofield as his lover Sergei Diaghilev.
+It was to have starred Jade as Vaslav Nijinsky's wife, with Rudolf Nureyev as Nijinsky and Paul Scofield as his lover Sergei Diaghilev.

 She had a leading role as Linda in Sous le signe de Monte-Cristo (Under the Sign of Monte Cristo) by André Hunebelle, a modern version of Alexandre Dumas' novel.
-Here the 19 years young actress starred alongside French cinema's veterans like Pierre Brasseur and Michel Auclair.
+Here, the 19-year-old actress starred alongside French cinema veterans like Pierre Brasseur and Michel Auclair.

 Jade starred in Édouard Molinaro's My Uncle Benjamin (Mon oncle Benjamin, 1969) alongside Jacques Brel.
 As Manette she refuses Brel's advances until he produces a marriage contract.
 At the End Manette realizes she prefers happiness to a marriage contract after all.